 Member Eligibility

 All members must be persons Resident in Ontario; a Registered Charity with its head office in Ontario; a Not-For-Profit Organization with its head office in Ontario; or a “co-operative corporation”, as defined in the Co- operative Corporations Act (Ontario), all of whose members are Resident in Ontario.
-Any such person, whose primary business or employment is the development of non-community-based electricity generation projects, as determined by the Ontario Power Authority (OPA) , shall not be eligible for membership in the Co-operative, except where, in the opinion of the board, acting reasonably, such a person’s membership would not be likely to have any materially adverse impact on the Co-operative.
+Any such person, whose primary business or employment is the development of non-community-based electricity generation projects, as determined by the Independent Electricity System Operator (IESO) , shall not be eligible for membership in the Co-operative, except where, in the opinion of the board, acting reasonably, such a person’s membership would not be likely to have any materially adverse impact on the Co-operative.
 Any member of the Co-operative who acquires an entity whose primary business is the development of non-community-based electricity generation projects, as determined by the OPA, at the sole discretion of the Board, may be expelled from membership in accordance with the procedures set out in these By-laws.

 Purchase of Class A Preference Shares and/or Class B Preference Shares and/or Class C Preference Shares Required.

 As a condition for membership in the Co-operative, each member shall be required to subscribe for such number of Class A Preference Shares and/or Class B Preference Shares and/or Class C Preference Shares as the Board may from time to time determine by resolution.
 The minimum purchase of Class A Preference Shares, Class B Preference Shares or Class C Preference Shares required for membership may be increased or decreased from time to time by the Board.
 No one who is a member of the Co-operative at the time of such an increase in the minimum share purchase requirements shall be required to purchase additional Class A Preference Shares, Class B Preference Shares, and/or Class C Preference Shares to maintain their membership in the Co-operative in good standing.

+The same applies to subsequently approved share classes.

 Confidentiality